friveroll/video50/README.md

 A question is represented by an object with the following required keys:

-* `mode`: Question display mode (i.e., flip the video container, display question in a separate panel, etc.).
 * `timecode`: Second of the video at which question should become available.
 * `question`: Object representing the question to be displayed.
 This object must contain at least an `id` representing the unique identifier for the question, a `render` function that will be called in order to display the question, and an array of `tags` that describe the topics covered by the question.
 Information specific to a question type, such as a `question` and an `answer`, must also be defined in this object.

 Questions are displayed to the user via a question rendering method.
-A question rendering method will be passed three parameters from the `CS50.Video` object:
+A question rendering method will be passed the following parameters from the `CS50.Video` object:

+* `video`: CS50 Video instance that has created the question.
 * `container`: The container to render the question within.
 * `data`: An object containing the data necessary to display the question.
 * `callback`: A callback function that must be called when the question is answered, for server-side logging purposes.